| Clean

 pushed past them.

-Design Note: This is an original
+Design Note: This scenario introduced the

-famous "Go For Broke" regiment in
+famous "Go For Broke" regiment to

 Another Lost Battalion